erdavila/fluent-ansi/README.md

 # fluent-ansi

 `fluent-ansi` is a Rust library designed to handle ANSI escape sequences for the terminal.
-It provides a modular, composable, and fluent API for styling text with colors and formatting flags (like bold, italic).
+It provides a modular, composable, and fluent API for styling text with colors and flags (like bold, italic).

 ## Key Features

 *   **`no_std` Compatible:** Designed to work without the standard library, relying on `core::fmt::Display`.
 *   **Fluent API:** Allows method chaining (e.g., `Color::RED.in_fg().bold().applied_to("text")`).
-*   **Immutability:** All formatting types are immutable and most implement `Copy`.
+*   **Immutability:** All styling types are immutable and most implement `Copy`.

 ## Installation